-Professional and administrative employees are employed on a 10, 11 or 12-month basis, according to the work schedules set by the District.
+Policy 5001- 10, 10.5, 11 or 12-month basis, according to the work schedules set by the District.
 A school calendar is adopted each year designating the school holiday schedule and the work schedule for teachers and other employees.
 Notice of work schedules including required days of in-service and scheduled holidays are distributed each school year.